 The Best Winter Science Experiments

 First up is a snow volcano.
-Volcanos are always great fun and if you can manage one outside they are almost mess free and the lava looks brilliant against the white snow.
+Volcanos are always great fun and if you can manage one outside they are almost mess free.
 Try making different colours of lava using food colouring and experiment to find the best lava recipe!

 Ice and Salt Investigation

-It needs to be extremely cold to make a frozen bubble, but if you do get a cold day this is definitely worth a go.
-Fireflies and Mudpies shows you how its done.
+It needs to be extremely cold to make a frozen bubble, but if you do get cold snap this is definitely worth a go.
+Fireflies and Mudpies shows you how it’s done.

 Frost on a Can